castorini/pyserini/docs/experiments-unicoil.md

 For details on how to train uniCOIL and perform inference, please see [this guide](https://github.com/luyug/COIL/tree/main/uniCOIL).

 Note that Anserini provides [a comparable reproduction guide](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-unicoil.md) based on Java.
-Here, we can get _exactly_ the same results from Python.

 ## Passage Ranking